 The Uniform Civil Code (UCC) in India proposes to replace the personal laws based on the scriptures and customs of each major religious community in the country with a common set governing every citizen.

-Is there a provision in Indian constitution for Uniform Civil Code (UCC)?
+Is there a provision in the Indian constitution for a Uniform Civil Code (UCC)?

 What are the Pros of the Uniform Civil Code?